kjkent/nyx/README.md

 - `builtins.toPath` deprecated in favor of `/. + <string>` for absolute paths,
    and `./. + <string>` for relative paths. jesus christ.

+- After an evening debugging hyprland woes, it turns out I was building a three month hyprland build because you also have to set the package in HM as well as nix??

 ## Useful commands

 ### Nix REPL